2001 Malaysian Grand Prix: Race

 During the safety car period, several drivers made pit stops for rain tyres.
 Although he had no radio communication with his team, Coulthard exited the pit lane leading while Ferrari had a fraught stop.
-After Ferrari technical director Ross Brawn called both Michael Schumacher and his teammate Barrichello for their first pit stops, Schumacher sat behind Barrichello for 1 minute and 12 seconds because the team was missing Barrichello's front-right wheel and debris had to be removed from his sidepods.
+Barrichello's second error and Michael Schumacher being three seconds behind on the lap before meant Ferrari believed that the latter was ahead.
+After Ferrari technical director Ross Brawn called both Michael Schumacher and his teammate Barrichello for their first pit stops, Schumacher sat behind Barrichello for 1 minute and 12 seconds because the team was missing Barrichello's front-right wheel since Brawn mistakenly told the mechanics that Schumacher was ahead; debris also had to be removed from Barrichello's bargeboard that was removed.
 The duo emerged in 10th and 11th.
 Rain stopped falling by lap seven although there was a large amount of standing water as the safety car remained on track for the next three laps.
-Coulthard led from Frentzen and Verstappen at the lap-11 restart.
+The safety car was withdrawn at the end of lap 10, and Coulthard led from Frentzen and Verstappen at the lap-11 restart.
 He began to pull away from the rest of the field as Verstappen slipstreamed Frentzen on the back straight and out-braked him for second at the turn 15 hairpin.
 On lap 12, Frenzten fell to fifth when Häkkinen and Ralf Schumacher passed him.
 Barrichello radioed Brawn about dirt on the track and that his teammate Michael Schumacher should take care.
-During the lap, Schumacher, on a light fuel load, went onto the dirt to pass Barrichello, who went to the left of Trulli at turn five and was blocked by him.
+During the lap, Schumacher, on a light fuel load and whose engine almost overheated in the pit lane, went onto the dirt to pass Barrichello, who went to the left of Trulli at turn five and was blocked by him.

 Michael Schumacher overtook Frentzen, Ralf Schumacher and Häkkinen off the racing line on the 13th lap.
 He approached Verstappen in second on the next lap though Verstappen twice blocked his path.
 Further back, his teammate Barrichello passed Ralf Schumacher and Häkkinen took fourth.
 On the 15th lap, Michael Schumacher overtook Verstappen on the inside for second and began to draw closer to Coulthard, who drove with an understeer.
 He passed Coulthard on the right for the lead on the start/finish straight linking the final and first corners on lap 16.
 That lap, Barrichello overtook Verstappen and Coulthard to advance to second as Michael Schumacher began to pull away by five seconds.
 It appeared at this point that Ferrari would win the race comfortably barring a mechanical issue.
 Häkkinen and Ralf Schumacher were the first two drivers to enter the pit lane and switch from the full wet compound tyres to the dry compound tyres on lap 17.
-Barrichello made his second stop four laps later, emerging in fourth.
+Barrichello made his second stop four laps later in which the second bargeboard was removed from his car, emerging in fourth.
 Coulthard fell to 40 seconds behind the Ferraris by the time of his second stop on lap 25.
 He rejoined the race in third, more than 20 seconds behind Barrichello.